mx20100/Batch_creator_bat/README.md

 # AM-Flow Converter

 A self-contained Windows batch script for converting Excel files to validated CSV and packaging STL data for AM-Flow modules.
+This also gives me a better understanding of git and cli commands.

 ## Features
 - Supports `.xlsx` and `.xlsm`